Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 The main symptoms of urethritis include:

-• burning sensation along the urethra,
+• burning along the urethra,

 • pain when urinating,